cambridge-ceu/csd3/applications/peer.md

 <module 'peer' from '/usr/local/Cluster-Apps/ceuadmin/peer/full/lib/python2.7/site-packages/peer.py'>
 ```

-## 3. ceuadmin/peer/1.3
+## 3. 1.3

+As shall be seen, really `Miniconda` is a platform to distribute the Linux binary and R package (No python package).

-This is a Miniconda/2 installation which follows <https://www.biostars.org/p/9461665/>.
+It is called with `module load ceuadmin/peer/1.3`, a Miniconda/2 installation which follows <https://www.biostars.org/p/9461665/>.

 ```bash
 module load miniconda/2